Igho-S/SSE_py/Secure_Searchable_Encryption_System.md

 ## Overview
 This system provides secure document storage with searchable encryption capabilities.
 It allows users to:
-- Store encrypted documents
+- Create encrypted documents
 - Search documents by keywords without decrypting the entire content
-- Share documents with other users
+- Share documents with other users on the system
 - Perform partial keyword searches

 The system uses modern cryptographic techniques including AES-GCM for encryption, PBKDF2 for key derivation, and HMAC for searchable keyword hashes.